-The Plan sets out the PCVC's vision, “County Durham and Darlington are areas where all communities are safe, victims and vulnerable people feel supported, crime and reoffending are low, and people have confidence in policing and the criminal justice system’.
+The Plan sets out the PCC's vision, “County Durham and Darlington are areas where all communities are safe, victims and vulnerable people feel supported, crime and reoffending are low, and people have confidence in policing and the criminal justice system’.

 The plan is a refreshed version of the previous plan.
 It introduces four ‘outcomes’, replacing the three ‘aims’ in the previous plan.